 Raising Compliance with At-Home Testing

 Healthy.io’s CKD Early-Detection Service allows people to do their ACR urine test from the comfort of their homes using a test kit and their smartphone, saving them a visit to the clinic.
-The service uses proprietary artificial intelligence algorithms to recognize the dipstick’s true colors, regardless of the wide variance in smartphone camera type and lighting conditions, thus providing consistent, clinical-grade test results.
+The service uses proprietary artificial intelligence algorithms to recognize the dipstick’s true colors, regardless of the wide variance in smartphone camera type and lighting conditions.
 As part of the service, people also receive a friendly reminder to do the test if they have not yet done so.